tbogdala/woolydart/README.md

 * FFIGEN invoked as `dart run ffigen`, but that shouldn't need to be done by consumers of the library unless you're updating the `llama.cpp` bindings yourself.

+### TODO

+* Reenable some advanced sampling features again like grammar and logit biases.